-In came our friends at Apitrak, a company that provides turnkey solutions for geolocation helping clients to improve their mobile assets management.
-As a member of our eco-system, they quickly realized that the specific challenges of the project and its strict timeline could all be met using Wirepas technology.
+In came our friends at Apitrak, a company that provides turnkey solutions for geolocation helping end users to improve their mobile assets management.
+As a partner in our eco-system, they quickly realized that the specific challenges of the project and its strict timeline could all be met using Wirepas technology.
 And the timeline was tight, to say the least.
 Apitrak managed to deliver a complete asset-tracking system within less than a month from receiving the Purchase Order.
 Without being able to have any personnel on-site!

 Asset tracking as a Covid-19 response

 The results from installing Wirepas connectivity in these three London hospitals were both tangible and immediate.
 During a period of intense workloads, it vastly improved working conditions and saved time for the health care staff, nurses and doctors.
 The system has reduced the stress of looking for medical devices, giving more time to care for patients and to find assets being exchanged between departments hosting Covid patients.
 The entire project was delivered in less than two months from the initial lead qualification, but the ultimate gains in better treatment or even lives saved are impossible to measure.

 More time for patients